- Home

 Looking for meaning

-What you hope for may change with time.
-You may look forward to good days with understanding company or the love of family and friends.
-You may find yourself hoping you will maintain your sense of independence or stay symptom-free.
-Some people try activities they’ve never tried before and find hope in this new aspect of their lives.
-Others find hope in small projects, such as completing a scrapbook of their life or planning a trip with their family.
+Some people try activities they’ve never tried before and find hope in this new side of their life.
+Others find hope in small projects, such as completing a scrapbook or planning a trip with their family.

 If I think of myself as a person who is dying of cancer, then what lies ahead is a hopeless end.
 If I think of myself as a person who is living with cancer, then my daily life is an endless hope.